5 : Focus Points

 Controlling focus points

+Get ready to dive into the second lesson about focus!
 Last week, we discussed how different focus modes can help you capture your subjects depending on how active they are.
-This week, we'll be exploring the other side of controlling focus: Focus Areas.
-It's easy to get these two settings confused, which is why we're tackling them back-to-back.
+This week, we'll be exploring the other side of controlling focus: Focus Points, also referred to as Focus Areas.
+It's easy to get these two settings confused, which is why we're tackling them one-at-a-time and back-to-back.

-To review, Focus Modes indicate whether you want the camera to track a moving subject or not.
-Focus Area, on the other hand, allows you to tell the camera where in the frame you want the lens to focus on.
-Using these two camera features together is what will help you get sharp focus in a wide variety of tricky situations, from kids running toward you, to sports pictures, to quiet moments.
+As a review: your Focus Modes indicate whether you want the camera to track a moving subject or one that is stationary.
+Focus Points, on the other hand, allows you to tell the camera where in the frame you want the lens to focus on.
+Tag-teaming these two camera features is what will help you attain sharp focus throughout a wide variety of tricky situations, from kids running toward you, to sports pictures, to quiet moments.

-Depending on the model of your camera, you may have many options to choose from.
-In this week's lesson, however, we'll discuss the two ends of the spectrum: auto focus area mode and single point area mode.
+Depending on the model of your camera, you may have multiple options to choose from.
+In this week's lesson, however, we'll discuss the two ends of the focus area spectrum: auto focus area mode and single point area mode.

 Auto Focus Area Mode

-When your camera is set to auto focus area mode, the camera will choose what to focus on.
-In most cases, it will choose either the closest object or a prominent face.
+When your camera is set to auto focus area mode, your camera (not you!) will choose what to focus on.
+In most cases, your camera will choose either the closest object or a prominent face.
 This is a great mode to use when photographing groups, because the camera will take all the subjects into account when deciding what to focus on.

 Single Point Area Mode

 When your camera is set to single point area mode, you are in charge of what the camera focuses on.
-You are able to toggle the focus point around the frame, indicating exactly what you want your camera to focus on.
-This is a wonderful mode to use when photographing everyday life, single children, close-ups, and scenes in which the object you want in focus is something other than what the camera might choose.
+You'll be able to toggle the focus point around the frame, indicating exactly what you want your camera to focus on.
+This is a wonderful mode to use when photographing everyday life, single children, close-ups, and scenes in which the object you want in-focus is something other than what the camera might choose.

-Shooting in Single Point Area Mode is a skill that every DSLR owner should know and take advantage of, because it allows you to take complete control over what your camera focuses on!
-Let's look at how to set your camera to single-point focus:
+Shooting in Single Point Area Mode is a skill that every DSLR owner should know and take advantage of, because it allows you to assume complete control over what your camera focuses on!
+Let's look at how to set your camera to Single Point Area Mode:

-If you shoot with an entry level Canon, there's most likely a button at the top-right-back of your camera that looks like a rectangle with five dots inside of it.
+If you shoot with an entry-level Canon, there should be a button at the top-right-back of your camera that looks like a rectangle with five dots inside of it.
 This is your focus area button.
-Quickly activate your camera by pressing the shutter release button down half-way, then look through your viewfinder and press this button.
+Activate your camera by pressing the shutter release button down half-way, then look through your viewfinder and press this button.
 You should see dots appear.
-If they all appear, your camera is set to auto focus area mode.
-To change this to single-point area mode, simply turn your control dial and notice that a different single dot lights up with each turn.
+If they all appear, your camera is set to Auto Focus Area Mode.
+To change this to Single Point Area Mode, simply turn your control dial and notice that a different single dot lights up with each turn.

-If you have a Nikon and your focus points aren't moving when you toggle them, there's a chance that your focus point is locked.
-Look for the small switch on the back of your camera that has an "L" and a dot... switch this to the dot to unlock it!
+If you have a Nikon and your focus points aren't moving when you toggle them, there's a chance that your focus point setting is locked.
+Look for a small switch on the back of your camera that has an "L" and a dot... switch this from the "L" to the dot to unlock it!

 If you shoot with another brand of camera or a Canon/Nikon with extra settings, don't worry!
 You can easily search YouTube for "DSLR focus area + your camera brand name or model" to watch a video that explains how to do it.
 You can also reference your camera's manual, either physically or online, for specific directions.

-When shooting in single point focus mode, it's essential that you toggle your focus point onto the exact area that you want in focus of you'll end up with a shot that's focused on the wrong thing!
-There are a few general guidelines that should get you started in the right direction for most images:
+When shooting in single point focus mode, it's essential that you toggle your focus point onto the exact area that you want in focus or you'll end up with a shot that's focused on the wrong thing!
+There are a few general guidelines that will get you started in the right direction for most images:

-- Two subjects: Focus on the subject closer to you, then raise your aperture number to a number that widens the slice of focus enough to encompass the second subject.
+- Two subjects: Focus on the subject closer to you, then raise your aperture number to one that widens the slice of focus enough to encompass the second subject.

-- Three subjects: Either focus on the subject who is the middle distance from you OR put your camera into auto focus area mode.
+- Three or more subjects: Either focus on the subject who is the middle distance from you OR put your camera into auto focus area mode.